-If you’re American you’ve obviously heard of Thanksgiving.
+If you’re American you’ve obviously heard of the holiday.
 On the contrary, if you are not, here’s a quick and informational video below to give you the 4-1-1 in less than 3 minutes.

-Watch this and comment me at the bottom of the page if you have any additional questions about Thanksgiving after reading.
+Watch this and comment me at the bottom of the page if you have any additional questions about it after reading.

 1. First and foremost - The fah-oood!

-As a true foodie at heart, I will never get over how much amazing food is around during Thanksgiving.
+As a true foodie at heart, I will never get over how much amazing food is around during the festivities.
 Thanksgiving is an American holiday so it is only on this day, in this part of the world you can simply feast with loved ones.

 You can eat a ridiculous amount and it’s acceptable.
 No one is frowning upon anyone at the fact of overeating and/or indulging.

 As someone who personally really loves and appreciates food, Thanksgiving is basically a foodies dream.